|

 - Content of the selected rows for a multiple selection

-This page explains how to program Table controls based on a data file.
-There are multiple WLanguage functions to programmatically manipulate this type of Table controls.
-Selecting, adding and modifying a row in a Table control based on a data file A row can be selected with TableSelectPlus.
-If no stored item is defined for the Table control, you can use the following syntax: <Table control> = <Number of row to select> Deleting a row from a Table control based on a data file To delete a row from the Table control based on a data file, use TableDelete.
+Here are the main points for programming Table fields linked to a data file.
+WLanguage provides a number of functions for programmatically managing Table controls linked to a data file.
+A row can be selected with TableSelectPlus.
+If no stored item is defined for the Table control, you also have the ability to use the following syntax: <Table control> = <Number of row to select> Deleting a line in a Table control linked to a data file To delete a line in the Table control linked to a data file, use the TableDelete function.
 TableDelete deletes the corresponding record from the data file.

-Important: To delete a record in the data file, do not use the HDelete function, otherwise data in the data file will be lost.
+Important To delete a record in the data file, do not use the HDelete function, otherwise data in the data file will be lost.
 Managing calculated columns The calculation formula of a calculated column must be defined in the "Display a row" event of a Table control.
 Example of code in the "Display a row" event of the Table control:

 IF COL_Stock < 200 THEN